mattdibi/eclipsecon-keyboard-talk/slides.md

 ![w:700](./media/miryoku/0_base/miryoku-base-layer.drawio.png)

 <!--
-Let's try and fit all the keys of our normal keyboard onto our tiny board over here.
+Let's play a little game here: let's try and fit all the keys on our outdated and ugly full-size keyboard onto this super-cute ergonomic split 34-keys keyboard here.

+As you can see the hardware ticks all the boxes: it's split, it has a thumb cluster, columnar stagger and the right amount of keys.
+We'll need all the software features we talked before to make everything fit.
 -->

 ---